 For the levels of firm size-small, medium, and large-those having the average number of females on the boards, means an increase in FCF leading to enhanced corporate sustainability.
-Specifically, the conditional effect of FCF on corporate sustainability for small firm with average proportion of females on the boards (0.8640) is greater than medium-sized firms with average proportion of females on the boards (0.5780) and large firms with average proportion of females on their boards (0.2921), respectively.
-Lastly, conditional effects of FCF on corporate sustainability are statistically insignificant for all firm size levels with a high proportion of females on the board of directors.
+Specifically, the conditional effect of FCF on corporate sustainability for small firm with average proportion of females on the boards (0.8640) is greater than medium-sized firms with average proportion of females on the boards (0.2921), respectively.
+Lastly, conditional effects of FCF on corporate sustainability are statistically insignificant for all firm size levels with a high proportion of females on the boards of the boards of directors.
 It means that for firms with a high proportion of females on the boards, regardless of company size, the increase in FCF has no effect on corporate sustainability.